Call for Local Meetups

 • Featured as local meetup organisers on our website.

 • Fee Limits: Registration fees should be kept reasonable.
-As a general guideline, we require that the amount per attendee not exceed 25 EUR/USD for single-day events and 50 EUR/USD for multiple-day events.
-Participants in Need: We encourage you to dispose of an option allowing reduced-fee access for participants facing financial constraints.
+As a general guideline, we recommend that the amount per attendee not exceed 35 EUR/USD per day..

-• Receipts: Official receipts must be issued to attendees for their records and to facilitate reimbursement processes.
-Use of Funds: Collected fees should be used solely to cover costs directly associated with the meetup (e.g., venue rental, refreshments, materials).
+• Use of Funds: Collected fees should be used solely to cover costs directly associated with the meetup (e.g., venue rental, refreshments, materials).
 Any surplus funds should be managed responsibly and, if possible, reinvested into future community events or initiatives.

 • Code of Conduct: LoG declines all responsibility for the management and use of the funds raised.